rifflesbits/adhoc/README.md

-This is a sample project I wrote for a job interview
+This is a sample project I wrote for a job interview assignment.

 # adhoc